CLLane/swapi-box/README.md

 ## SWAPI-Box: Star Wars

 #### SWAPI-Box is the first paired project of Mod 3.
 With this project we were challenged to create a unique user experience that displays select information from the SWAPI-Box star wars API.
+You can browse through people, planets, and vehicles and favorite any card that you would like to revisit later.

 This application was built with create-react-app and the SWAPI-Box API.
 The learning goals for this project included:
 - Writing clean code within organized components, only utilizing class components where necessary.